ewjay/fapiwiki/Editors-Draft-00.md

 Both commercial and investment banking account as well as insurance, and credit card accounts are to be considered.

-The group will define
+This document defines

-* security profiles for OpenID Connect and OAuth,
+* security profiles for and OAuth and OpenID Connect;
-* JSON format to represent account related data, e.g., Account Representation, Transactions, Current Status,
+* JSON format to represent account related data, e.g., Account Representation, Transactions, Current Status;
-* REST API for the accounts,Purchase history of commerce site, and Receipt Data
+* REST API for the accounts, Purchase history of commerce site, and Receipt Data

-Out of scope:

-* Web Payment (will refer the W3C Web Payment WG product if needed.)
-* Write Scope
+for a read only access.

 ## 2. Normative references
 The following referenced documents are indispensable for the application of this document.
 For dated references, only the edition cited applied.
 For undated references, the latest edition of the referenced document (including any amendments) applies.